Stock products are delivered within a few days. Other products are made to order. Please check individual products for specific delivery information.

 UNTEARABLE ROOF FELT: This untearable mineral coated bitumen roofing felt is more durable than standard roofing felt.
 Standard felt is paper backed or fibreglass backed, both of which are very easy to tear or puncture.
 This weakness makes standard felt vulnerable to wind damage.
 Although our untearable roofing felt looks and feels the same it includes a concealed plastic membrane which makes it far stronger.
 The most common cause of damage to a standard felt roof is a gust of wind getting under the felt and tearing it.
 Once the felt is torn it is quickly ruined.
 Standard felt can be torn very easily but our untearable felt cannot be torn by hand without a cutting edge.
 Even aggressive attempts to tear the felt by hand will only wrinkle the edges as the hidden membrane is stretched.

 ROOF INSULATION: The roof insulation is 50mm thick polyurethane foam with reflective silver alloy laminate facings on both sides.
 It is certified by the British Board of Agrement.
 The roof insulation is laid over the roof boards and below the roof covering.
 This ensures that the internal appearance is unchanged with attractive tongued and grooved boards.
 No internal lining boards are required.
 The kit features rigid foam boards which are lightweight and easy to install.
-Timber battens are also included to retain the insulation boards and to conceal the exposed edges.
 The kit also includes decking boards which are laid over the insulation to provide a solid surface suitable for laying roofing felt or EPDM, even at a low pitch.
 Detailed instructions are supplied.

 OPENING SIDE WINDOWS: Windows can be positioned in one or both side walls to provide more natural daylight and improved ventilation.
 You can choose where you want to position the windows.
 The wall logs are cut on site during installation.
 Cutting the logs is a straightforward task with simple 90 degree cuts and all cut edges are concealed by cover trims.